 What is market sentiment?

-Market sentiment measures the overall attitude of investors towards a particular security or market.
-It is based on the expectations and opinions of participants in the market, which can be derived from technical analysis, news events, and investor sentiment surveys.
+Market sentiment measures investors’ overall attitude toward a particular security or market.
+It is based on the expectations and opinions of market participants, which can be derived from technical analysis, news events, and investor sentiment surveys.
 Market sentiment can be used in trading strategies to identify potential buying and selling opportunities, provide insight into underlying market conditions, or inform risk management decisions.

 What is a market sentiment indicator?